leoladifrancesco/notes/README.md

 3. Liskov Substitution Principle (LSP): Objects of a superclass should be replaceable with objects of its subclasses without breaking the correctness of the program.
 4. Interface Segregation Principle (ISP): Clients should not be forced to depend on methods they do not use; instead, many specific interfaces are better than one general-purpose interface.
 5. Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; rather, details should depend on abstractions.

+# 2024-02-17
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.